cubert-hyperspectral/cuvis.ai.examples/strawberry_classification/README.md

 ## How to create a report for the model and dataset

-You can use the `report.py` in order to create a report of the model performance and generate a visual representation of the outcome.
+You can use the `Report` class to create a report of the model performance and generate a visual representation of the outcome.
+An example usage is shown in `strawberry_reporting.py`.
 The script will create a folder at a specified location, infer the given datasets, and create a visually pleasing output.
 Changing the folder, metrics or thresholds can be done in the ``example_report_config.yaml``.
 If the provided metrics don't suffice you can also just add your own following our examples.